 RWHAP is organized to fill service gaps by supporting providers at all levels of the health care system, including federal, state, municipal, and community-based agencies.
 Funding and guidance is provided directly to hundreds of service providers, organized under “Parts.”
 The Parts are outlined in our Program Locator and include:

-- Part F covers multiple programs, including: dental, clinical training, research and demonstration projects, and global initiatives
+- Part F covers multiple programs, including: dental, clinical training, and research and demonstration projects.

 - Nicolé Mandel